Close Menu

 Annual Cost = Monthly Cost × 12

-Modified Gross Lease: The Balanced Option for 2026
+Modified Gross Lease: The Balanced Option

 A modified gross lease sits between a gross lease and a net lease.
 It divides expenses between landlord and tenant in a customized way.
 For example, the tenant may pay base rent and utilities, while the landlord pays property taxes and insurance.
 In another modified gross lease, the tenant may pay increases above a base year.
 This base year structure is common in office leases.

-A modified gross lease can be useful in 2026 because it creates balance.
+A modified gross lease can be useful because it creates balance.
 Tenants get more predictability than an NNN lease, while landlords can still share some cost increases.
 However, the details matter.
 “Modified gross” isn't one fixed formula.
 It depends entirely on the contract.

-2026 Leasing Strategy: Which Option Gives the Best Advantage?
+Leasing Strategy: Which Option Gives the Best Advantage?

 For Tenants